rvdegroen/team-dishexchange/README.md

-# Welcome to my Tech repository!

 # License

 We're using the GNU General Public License v3.0 so please keep this in mind if you'd like to use my code.

 # About Dish Exchange

-For this course, I'm meant to make a feature of my own matching application.
-My matching application is called "Dish Exchange".
-Conceptually it's an app in which users can sign themselves up for and they can add their own dishes to their accounts, they would like to trade with others.
-You can then match with other people's dishes, contact them and talk about the dish exchange that will possibly take place.
-You are also able to set preferences.
+Dish exchange is supposed to be matching application app, where people can add their dishes to their profile and match with other people's dishes to eventually "exchange" their own home-made dishes in person.
+This application is for a school project so not all features are available.
+In [features](##-Features) we will explain which features are available.

+## Why Dish Exchange?

+This concept is for people who love cooking, tasting food and love to share their food with the world.
+It's an easy and cheaper way to experience food from all kinds of people you would be able to find on the app.
+It was inspired by people who are big foodies, who cannot afford all the time to eat out and try different dishes and flavours, because that can be very expensive.

 ## Features

-For this course, I'm not meant to make the entire app, because we would need a lot more time for that than we currently have, so the assignment is to make one of the features in my concept.

-The feature I will make is being able to add dishes to your menu, display them and being able to see the detail page of a dish.
-If I were to have more time left, I would also like to work on being able to edit the dish you created.
+As explained earlier, this project is a school project, so not all features you would expact a matching application to have, will be available.

+We have several features, such as:

+1. being able to register an acoount
+2. being able to login
+3. being able to create, modify and delete your own dishes within the application
+5. Being able to filter your own created dishes

 # How do you use our application?